OzAsia Festival’s Weekend of Words

 Singapore

-Kirsten Han is a Singaporean writer and activist, and managing editor of the literary journal Mekong Review.
+Kirsten Han is a Singaporean writer and activist, and Editor-in-Chief of the literary journal Mekong Review.
 She runs We, The Citizens, a newsletter covering Singapore from a rights-based perspective, and is the author of The Singapore I Recognise: Essays on home, community and hope.

 Appearing in: Fake News / Real Journalism and I Get My News from TikTok